refinedev/refine/documentation/docs/guides-concepts/ui-libraries/index.md

 These components are designed to fit the most common needs of an application with a flexibility to customize them to fit your needs.
 For example, a `<Sider>` component is available in all of the UI integrations which includes a navigation menu with a multi-level support, an authorization check for menu items and a logout button which leverages the `useLogout` hook of refine.

 As an addition to the layouts, there is also `<Breadcrumb />` component that is designed to be used with the layouts which offers a breadcrumb navigation for the views.

+### Buttons

+Refine's UI integrations offer variety of buttons that are built using the appropriate components of the UI libraries and includes many logical functionalities such as authorization checks, confirmation dialogs, loading states, invalidation, navigation and more.

+The list of buttons that are available in the UI integrations are:

+- `<CreateButton />`
+- `<EditButton />`
+- `<ListButton />`
+- `<ShowButton />`
+- `<CloneButton />`
+- `<DeleteButton />`
+- `<SaveButton />`
+- `<RefreshButton />`
+- `<ImportButton />`
+- `<ExportButton />`

+### Views

+Views are designed as wrappers around the content of the pages in the application.
+They are designed to be used within the layouts and provide basic functionalities such as titles based on the resource, breadcrumbs, related actions and authorization checks.

+The list of views that are available in the UI integrations are:

+- `<List />`
+- `<Show />`
+- `<Edit />`
+- `<Create />`

+### Fields

+Field components can be used to render values with appropriate design and format of the UI libraries.
+These components are built on top of respective components of the UI library and also provide logic for formatting of the values.
+While these components might not always be suitable for your use case, they can be combined or extended to provide the desired functionality.

+The list of provided field components are:

+- `<BooleanField />`
+- `<DateField />`
+- `<EmailField />`
+- `<FileField />`
+- `<ImageField />`
+- `<MarkdownField />`
+- `<NumberField />`
+- `<TagsField />`
+- `<TextField />`
+- `<UrlField />`

+### Auth Pages

+Auth pages are designed to be used as the pages of the authentication flow of the application.
+They offer an out of the box solution for the login, register, forgot password and reset password pages by leveraging the authentication hooks of Refine.

+The list of types of auth pages that are available in the UI integrations are:

+- `<AuthPage type="login" />`
+- `<AuthPage type="register" />`
+- `<AuthPage type="forgot-password" />`
+- `<AuthPage type="reset-password" />`

+### Error Pages

+UI integrations of Refine also provides an `<ErrorPage />` component that you can use to render a 404 page in your app.
+While these components does not offer much functionality, they are provided as an easy way to render an error page with a consistent design language.

 ## Customization